Getting Started with Running

 A First Session

-An excellent first session that should not be too demanding is to simply go for a twenty minute walk with a few 10-second bursts of running included.
+An excellent first session that shouldn't be too demanding is to simply go for a twenty minute walk with a few 10-second bursts of running included.

 What's nice about that session is that there are no details about how fast you have to walk, how fast you have to run, how many times you have to run or how much time you should spend recovering from running.
 It's entirely up to you.

-Following just one session you'll probably have a pretty good idea of what you can manage when you venture back out again.
+After just one running session you'll probably have a pretty good idea of what you can manage when you venture back out again.
 Luckily, there are plenty of ways to make sessions more advanced:

 - Increase walking speed.
-Walking is a great activity for beginners since it is possible to vary the intensity wildly.
+Walking is a great activity for beginners since it is possible to vary the intensity by a great deal.
 A gentle walk doesn't feel like exercise at all, whereas walking as fast as you can up a hill can be even more demanding than running in some cases.

 - Increase the length of time spent running.
 For the first session we suggested 10-second bursts.
 You could increase this to 15- or 20-second bursts for your next run.